Psychedelic/dank/tests/smoke/README.md

 # Smoke Tests

-Scripts to support checking and verifying a mainnet deploy of the XDR canister.
+Scripts to support checking and verifying a mainnet deploy of the SDR canister.

 ## Install